-There are three buttons on the left.
-The top one allows the sprite to rotate (which is what has happened here), the middle one (arrows pointing left and right) only allows the sprite to flip side-to-side (which is what we want here) and the bottom does not allow any rotation, the sprite will always look to the right.
+The setting is "rotation style".
+There are three options for the rotation style.
+The left most one allows the sprite to rotate (which is what has happened here), the middle one (arrows pointing left and right) only allows the sprite to flip side-to-side (which is what we want here) and the bottom does not allow any rotation, the sprite will always look to the right.

-Click the middle button and that looks much better.
+Click the second button button and that looks much better.